Skip to content

 2. Devin Local in the Windsurf IDE.
 The same agent is available from inside the editor.
 Sessions started in the IDE can be opened from both Windsurf and the CLI, so you can hand work off between surfaces without losing context.

-When a task outgrows your local machine (complex test environments, long-running background processes, tasks that need video recordings or dedicated autofix loops) you can hand off to Devin Cloud with a single command.
-The handoff carries the full session state across.
-Devin Cloud picks up where Local left off, using its own VM with testing infrastructure, video playback, and automated fix loops already wired in.
+Hit the ceiling of your local machine (complex test environments, long-running background processes, tasks that need video recordings or dedicated autofix loops) and one command hands off to Devin Cloud.
+The session state goes with it.
+Cloud picks up where Local stopped, on its own VM with testing infrastructure, video playback, and automated fix loops already wired in.

 Via the Windsurf CLI (Terminal):